deck-jessica/Homework-1-2020/README.md

 ## Installation/Technology

-This project can be viewed using any web browser from the link provided.
+This project can be viewed using any web browser from the link provided [here](https://deck-jessica.github.io/Homework-1-2020/).

 All work was done in Visual Studio Code using HTML and CSS.